nv78/CornellRobots/README.md

 # Welcome

-Hi Guys,
 Welcome to Natan Vidra's Github Repository.
-Here you can find a few projects that I have had the chance to work on throughout my time at Cornell.
-Feel free to reach out to me at vidranatan@gmail.com with any questions!
+Here you can find a few URL's to projects that I have had the chance to work on throughout my time at Cornell.

 A Trash Picking Robot: https://www.youtube.com/watch?v=2ZQ6K4d6SNc